Stochastic gradient descent-based inference for dynamic network models with attractors: SGD-based Inference Method

 \subsection{Variance Estimation}

-Under an MCMC framework, both point estimates for $\theta$ and corresponding uncertainties can be estimated using samples drawn from the posterior.
-However, our proposed SGD approach above only gives a point estimate for $\theta$, without quantifying uncertainty.
+The first stage with SGD above only gives point estimates, without quantifying uncertainty.
 We propose a novel approach to estimate the posterior variance for parameters of interest.
 It is a method for approximate Bayesian inference based on Laplace's method.
 Laplace's approximation, when applied in scenarios like state-space models and Gaussian Markov Random Fields, leverages the sparsity of the precision matrix as detailed by \cite{rue2009approximate}.
 However, in more general contexts, such as CLSNA, this assumption of sparsity is not always valid.
 In response to this, our proposed approach builds upon Laplace's foundational principles but adapts to the challenges of non-sparse structures.
 Specifically, it transforms the variance estimation problem into an optimization problem that can also be solved with SGD.